Skip to content

 Installation

-Posthorn ships in three forms.
-Docker is the recommended path for most operators — it’s a single container running next to your apps, and it’s the deployment shape that’s exercised most heavily in tests and documentation.
+Posthorn ships in two forms.
+Docker is the recommended path for most operators — it’s a single container running next to your apps, and it’s the deployment shape exercised most heavily in tests and documentation.

 Terminal window